LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/setup.md

 - Go to `www.google.com`
 - Type `Vue.js devtools` and add the chrome extension.
 - Open Chrome Devtools and look for 'Vue'.
-This shows the component hierarchy.
+This shows the component hierarchy and provides debugging support.